 Two criteria are relevant for assessing the performance of ipConv systems:

-- The maximum number of changes of information per second
+- The maximum number of information changes per second

-Depending on the used configuration (e.g. protocol stacks, processing function etc.) the maximum load can differ from ideal case.
+Depending on the configuration, the maximum load may deviate from the ideal case.

 Log-Level=0 , i.e. all modules = 0